clg-du/r-crash-course/lectures/lecture_05/lecture_5.md

     ## [1] 1 3 5

+Note: We use the `c()` function to create a vector of indices.

 ## Exclude elements from a vector

 We can use negative indices to exclude elements from a vector.

 For example, to exclude the second element of a vector, we can use the following syntax:

 ``` r